Myth 1: The entire life insurance premium is eligible for tax deduction.

-Which life insurance premium is tax deductible?
+How much life insurance premium is eligible for tax deduction?

 Any amount paid towards life insurance premium for yourself, your spouse and children qualify for deduction under Section 80C.
-However, premium paid by you for parents/siblings/in-laws is not eligible.
+However, the premium paid by you for parents/siblings/in-laws is not eligible.

 - If the policy is issued on or after April 1, 2012, annual premium up to a maximum of 10% of Sum Assured is tax deductible.
-An additional relaxation of 5% (i.e. up to 15% of Sum Assured) is available to person suffering from disability or sever disability (as specified under Section 80 U) or to those suffering from a disease or ailment as specified under Section 80DDB.
+Additional relaxation of 5% (i.e. up to 15% of Sum Assured) is available to a person suffering from a disability or severe disability (as specified under Section 80 U) or to those suffering from a disease or ailment as specified under Section 80DDB.

 Let’s consider an example.
 If you purchase an insurance policy with a sum assured of Rs 4,00,000 and an annual premium of Rs 50,000, only Rs 40,000 (10% of Sum Assured) is tax deductible.
 You won’t get any tax benefits for the balance premium.
 Any premium in excess of the aforesaid limit (10% of Sum Assured for the new policies) shall not qualify for tax deduction under section 80C of the Income Tax Act.
 Please note tax deduction is subject to an overall ceiling of Rs 1,50,000 under Section 80C.